CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** 20 to 30 days
 * **Example:** Hours 5–8 p.m.

-#### Ratios
-Use figures and hyphens.
-Include the word "to" unless the number immediately preceded the word “ratio.”

-* **Example:** The ratio was 2-to-1, a 2-1 ratio and a ratio of 2-to-1.

 #### Years
 Do not use an apostrophe when pluralizing years.